 Midway through the election campaign, Architect Anthea Huber is questioning the direction of Malta’s political priorities, arguing that long-term quality of life risks being overshadowed by short-term economic promises.

-“As Malta approaches another election, I keep asking myself: When did we start believing we can solve everything by throwing money at problems?” she wrote on LinkedIn.
+“As Malta approaches another election, I keep asking myself: When did we start believing we can solve everything by throwing money at problems?” she asked in a LinkedIn post addressed to both of the major parties.

 Ms Huber said current political discourse has become dominated by payouts, incentives and temporary measures, while larger conversations about the future of Malta’s environment and public spaces are often sidelined.